ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/install_config/windows/_index.md

 ## Running

+### Environment variables

+There is a dependency between the name of the YAML configuration file and the NODE_ENV environment variable.

+The `production.yaml` file can be named anything, as long as it matches the value of the `NODE_ENV` environment variable.
+For example, if the config file is called `production.yaml`, the NODE_ENV environment variable should be set to 'production'.

+In Windows you do this by `set NODE_ENV=production` in a command prompt, or even better as a server wide setting.

+### Stayin' alive

 A tool like Butler SOS should of course start automatically when the server it runs on is restarted.
 This can be achieved in at least a couple of ways:

 1. A Node process monitor such as [PM2](http://pm2.keymetrics.io/) can be used to monitor the Butler SOS process, and restart it if it for some reason crashes.